 Strong Consistency: There should be strong consistency between file and object, meaning that once a write operation is acknowledged, all subsequent reads must reflect the latest data.

 File Stubbing: When the data is tiered, the original file is replaced with a stub.
 The stub contains metadata pointing to the actual data in the object storage.
-Accessing a stub file should trigger retrieval of the data from the object storage transparently
+Accessing a stub file should trigger retrieval of the data from the object storage transparently.

-Metadata Transfer: Additional metadata in the file storage should be transferred and preserved in the object storage.
+Metadata Transfer: Additional metadata in the file storage should be transferred and preserved in the object storage in a standardized format.

 Metadata Updates: Updates to the object storage shall be reflected in the metadata and stubs in the file storage front ends.